How to Add, Manage and Delete Roles in Discord

 - Select Roles in the left pane and select the role you want to delete.

 - Scroll down and click the Delete [role name] button.

 Server owners can add bots for a more hands-off approach to managing roles on Discord.
 Bots such as Mee6 and Dyno Bot are popular options that allow users to choose their role(s).
 For detailed information, check out our complete tutorial on letting users choose their own roles in Discord.

 There’s always something new to learn on Discord.
 We’ve included more information about roles in this section.

 Can I automatically assign roles in Discord?

-I am an Admin but I still can’t manage the server.
+I am an Admin, but I still can’t manage the server.
 What’s happening?

 Role management is a crucial part of keeping a Discord server organized, particularly as it gains users.

 Bear in mind that there is a limit of 250 different roles on a particular server.
-This should not be a limitation in practical terms, but don’t start defining every possible combination of permissions that you might ever want to use – you’ll run out of roles quickly if you do that.
+This should not be a limitation in practical terms, but don’t start defining every possible combination of permissions you might want to use – you’ll run out of roles quickly if you do that.